atechofficials/protokeeb/README.md

 - Raspberry Pi Pico W
 - Waveshare RP2040-Plus

-# Getting Started
+## Getting Started

-There are two options to get started with Protokeeb hardware:
+You can get started with Protokeeb hardware in two ways:

-- Option-1 either order the fully assembled/soldered PCB from [atechofficials](https://atechofficials.com/protokeeb.)
-(Work-in-progress)
+- **Option 1**: Order a fully assembled/soldered PCB from [A-Tech Officials](https://atechofficials.com/protokeeb) (Work-in-progress).
-- Option-2 or download the Gerber files and all the necessary files to order the PCB from your local/preferred PCB fabrication house/company and source all the required electronics components at per your convenience.
+- **Option 2**: Download the Gerber and necessary files to order the PCB from your local or preferred PCB fabrication company and source all required electronic components yourself.

-**Option-1** will be a straightforward plug and play option because each Protokeeb board comes flashed with QMK firmware and the default keymap.
-So, you can easily tinker around and customize without worrying too much about the electronics.
+**Option 1** is a straightforward plug-and-play option, as each Protokeeb board comes pre-flashed with QMK firmware and a default keymap, allowing easy customization without worrying about the electronics.

-**Option-2** will be a DIY approach with detailed instructions for almost every step.
-So, that you can quickly start your custom keyboard journey filled with learning, development, and customization.
+**Option 2** is a DIY approach with detailed instructions provided for almost every step, ideal for those who want to immerse themselves in the learning, development, and customization aspects of custom keyboards.

 > [!Note]
-> Option-2 is not recommended for a person who is an absolute beginner in the field of electronics as this option requires a certain set of skills and basic electronics knowledge, not to mention good SMD soldering skills.
+> Option 2 is not recommended for absolute beginners in electronics, as it requires specific skills and basic electronics knowledge, including proficient SMD soldering skills.

-Follow this guide if you are ready to test your skills: [Assembly Instructions](https://github.com/atechofficials/protokeeb) (Work-in-progress)
+For detailed assembly instructions, follow this guide: [Assembly Instructions](assembly_instructions.md)

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please fork this repository and submit a pull request with your changes.

+## Support

+For any issues or questions, please open an issue on GitHub.

+## Acknowledgements

+Thanks to the open-source community for their support and contributions.